Myanmar (Burma) travel advice

-The local currency in Burma is kyat, and outside of Yangon and the big hotels this is the preferred currency.
+The local currency in Myanmar is kyat, and outside of Yangon and the big hotels this is the preferred currency.
 US dollars are also accepted widely as currency.
 The exchange rate varies widely between different places.
 The official exchange rate is US$1 - 6 kyat, but you will never come across this.
 It is much more likely to be between 700 kyat and 950 kyat to the dollar, depending on where you are.
 The kyat is a very fluid currency, so it's better to keep your money in dollars and change it into kyat as and when you need to.
 Do not change money at the airport as the exchange rate is terrible.

 Credit cards are not widely accepted.
 You may find that some hotels in your itinerary will accept payment by card but it is not a reliable service and can be withdrawn at any time.
 Most hotels will add a hefty surcharge of between 4-7% if paying by credit card.
-Furthermore, there are no ATM machines in Burma.
+Furthermore, there are no ATM machines in Myanmar.
 Euros are starting to be accepted in some of the bigger more international style hotels.
 Traveler's cheques are also not widely accepted, so it is best to take all the money you will need in US dollars cash.

 Social conventions and etiquette

-The people of Burma are very conservative in their dress and behavior and you should pay special attention to respecting their Buddhist traditions wherever you go, but particularly in temples and monasteries.
+The people of Myanmar are very conservative in their dress and behavior and you should pay special attention to respecting their Buddhist traditions wherever you go, but particularly in temples and monasteries.
 Shorts and sleeveless shirts are frowned upon and in fact, are not allowed in shrines, temples and monasteries.
 Short skirts are also not recommended.
 You must also remove your shoes before entering such sites and it is wrong to point your feet towards a Buddha image.
-It is a common courtesy in Burma to use both hands when handing something to somebody else.
+It is a common courtesy in Myanmar to use both hands when handing something to somebody else.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.

-When to go to Burma (Myanmar)
+When to go to Myanmar (Burma)

 23 hours (New York to Yangon, Myanmar)